Former President indicted for leaking confidential information | Taiwan News

 The investigation involved allegations of illicit political lobbying between Ker and then-Legislative Speaker Wang Jin-pyng of the Kuomintang by wiretapping telephone conversations.

-In February 2015, Huang Shih-ming was found guilty by the Taiwan High Court and was sentenced to 15 months in prison for leaking the confidential information to Ma, but the sentence could be converted into a fine of NT$457,000.
+In February 2015, Huang Shih-ming was found guilty by the Taiwan High Court and was sentenced to 15 months in prison for leaking the confidential information to Ma, but the sentence could be converted into a fine of NT$457,000 (US$14,760).

 The former President in November last year made his appearance in court the first time since leaving office last May as a defendant in the case, stressing his innocence while accusing Ker of filing charges in an attempt to distract public attention.